Find out how to administer basic first aid to soft tissue injuries for accident victims among other first aid techniques.

 Serious soft tissue damages may pose a real threat to human life if not handled properly, they include lacerations and stubbing on the abdomen.
 One needs to have the right training to handle emergencies like this and many others.

-Apply today for first aid and CPR certificate and become a fully certified first aider of value to your family and society at large.
+Apply today for first aid and CPR training course and become a fully CPR certified first aider of value to your family and society at large.
 Below are a few first aid procedures you could use to handle various forms of damage to the soft tissue of the human body.
+Along with first aid certificate, how long does CPR certification last?
+It lasts for 2 years and when you are near expiry, you can take the CPR BLS recertification classes.

 First Aid for Wounds (Open and Closed)